|

 Sir

-Alexander's second son, John Seton of Meldrum, succeeded
+senior's second son, John Seton of Meldrum,

-to the Estate but died in
+to the Estate of Meldrum but died in

-1619 with no offspring from his marriage to Lady Grisel Stewart, daughter of the
+1619, with no offspring from his marriage to Lady Grisel Stewart, daughter of the

-However, as William's marriage to Anne Crighton of Fendraught was
+Seton who inherited Meldrum, however, as William's marriage to Anne Crighton of Fendraught was

 Elizabeth in 1625 for her to inherit on his death, which occured